Ottoman gunboat Hizir Reis: Service history

-Hızır Reis was ordered from the French company SA Des Forges & Chantiers de la Mediterranée in April 1911 and was laid down in the same year.
+Hızır Reis was ordered from the French company Forges & Chantiers de la Mediterranée in April 1911 and was laid down in the same year.
 Launched on April 10, 1912, after the completion of the sea trials of the equipment the ship came to Istanbul and entered service in the Ottoman navy on 13 April 1914.

 On January 10, 1915, while returning from a patrol mission, the ship struck a mine near the third mine line protecting the Bosphorus.
 The ship, which suffered serious damage in its bow, was towed to İstinye and put on the slipway.
 The ship, which had difficulties in its repair, remained in repair until the middle of the year.
 After this incident, the fleet command gave the order to lay the mines again and to clear the passage channels.

 After the Armistice of Mudros, the entire Ottoman fleet was interned under the control of the Allies.
-On February 26, 1919, at the request of the Ottoman authorities and with the approval of the British commander, Somerset Arthur Gough-Calthorpe, some Ottoman ships were assigned to patrol duties to prevent weapons from being smuggled into Anatolia.
-For this purpose, Hızır Reis was assigned to patrol in İzmir, Aydın Reis and Preveze in the Black Sea, and Akhisar and Draç in the Marmara Sea.
+On February 26, 1919, at the request of the Ottoman authorities and with the approval of the British commander, Vice-Admiral Somerset Gough-Calthorpe, some Ottoman ships were assigned to patrol duties to prevent weapons from being smuggled into Anatolia.
+For this purpose, Hızır Reis was assigned to patrol in İzmir, Aydın Reis and Preveze in the Black Sea, and Akhisar and Draç in the Sea of Marmara.

 When the Greek forces occupied İzmir on 14 May 1919, Hızır Reis, Nusret, motor gunboat No 14 and transport ship Tirimüjgan were in İzmir port.
 While Nusret and Tirimüjgan were released a few weeks later, Hızır Reis and No 14 were seized by the Greeks on 6 July.

 After the victory of the Ankara government in the Turkish War of Independence, the ship returned to Turkey in 1922.
 Modernized in 1923, used for a time as an artillery training ship.
 The gunboats Hızır Reis and İsa Reis, which served as support to the gendarmerie units going to Gökçeada and Bozcaada, became the first ships of the Turkish Navy to sail out of the Sea of Marmara.
 Later Isa Reis and Kemal Reisthe gunboats were transferred to the Seyr-i Sefain Administration to perform coastal patrol and control services, and were later taken back and made a minesweeper in 1932; It was given to the Mine Search-Scanning Flotilla Commodore on September 30, 1935, with the mine search-scan amendment.
-In 1948, a fixed pilot ship was built in İzmir.
+In 1948, it was converted into a stationary pilot ship at İzmir.
 It was removed from naval service in 1952.
-The ship was sold in 1958 and converted to civilian cargo ship.
+The ship was sold in 1958 and converted into a civilian cargo ship.
 It was renamed Turgut Reis in 1959, Emin in 1960, Murat Ayanoğlu in 1983, and then Kaptan Cavit, and finally in October 1995 Miktat Kalkavan.
 In 2018, it was still in use as a transport ship.